brandonmpace/Quick-Subnet-Calculator/README.md

     If not, see <https://www.gnu.org/licenses/>.

-Displays additional information when provided an IP and subnet mask
+This program displays additional information when provided an IP and subnet mask

 **Revision history:**